sahassan012/Database-Search-System/README.md

 # University Database Search System

 ## About
-This search system is a database-like program that takes SQL SELECT queries as input and retrieves the data requested by user.
+This search system is a database-like program that takes simple SQL SELECT queries as input and retrieves the data requested by user.

 ## How it works:
 First, the program uses a metadata file that consists of data that indicates which columns are indexed.